 There are a variety of operating expenses out there.
 Common examples of expenses included in the cap rate formula are:

 - Property management fees

 - HOA fees

-The second variable in the formula for cap rate is fair market value (FMV).
-Also known as current market value, FMV is property value in a fair market.
+The second variable in the formula for cap rate is a property’s fair market value (FMV).
+Also known as current market value, FMV is the property’s value in a fair market.
 In effect, it is similar to the property price.